 - Engulfing bars ( bullish/bearish)

 - Trend gap

 Coming to the practical part, I will explain the same with screenshots of live charts which I took while the trade was running.
-I have developed a habit of taking screenshots of live trades for the sake of post trade analysis.
+I have developed a habit of taking screenshots of live trades for the sake of post-trade analysis.
 We know one picture is worth 1000 words!
-Some of the readers of this article may be familiar with these charts as I do often post charts on few other forums as well.
+Some of the readers of this article may be familiar with these charts as I do often post charts on a few other forums as well.

 Though I catch many big trades using this method, in this article, I am going to elaborate on 3 recent live trades.
 Please note that wherever available, I have used live charts, otherwise I have used the current charts.

 The method used: Retest, round number, high momentum, and multiple timeframes